August 10, 2017

 With support from investors who understand and believe in our mission, we built a team of scientists who have worked tirelessly on this problem, understanding meat – what underlies its flavor, texture and all its physical properties – far better than it was ever understood.
 One of many discoveries they made, perhaps the most important, is that a molecule called heme is what makes meat taste like meat.
 Without heme, you can’t make meat that will satisfy the billions of people who love meat.

 Heme is an iron-containing molecule that’s essential for life on Earth.
 It’s found in every living organism.
 It’s the magic molecule that enables the cells in our bodies and in every living being on Earth to benefit from the oxygen in our atmosphere.
-It’s the molecule that carries oxygen in our blood, makes our blood red and our lips pink.
+It’s the molecule that carries oxygen in our blood.
 Because it’s in every plant and animal, humans have been eating heme every day since the first human walked on Earth.
 The reason that animal tissues (meat) tastes like meat and unlike any vegetable, is that animal tissues contain hundreds to thousands-fold more heme than plant tissues.

 To accomplish our essential mission, we needed to find a safe way to produce heme without using animals.
 We used yeast cells, into which we introduced a plant gene encoding a protein called soy leghemoglobin that’s naturally found in the roots of soy plants.
 The heme in the Impossible Burger is atom-for-atom identical to the heme found in meat, fish, plants and other foods.
 Soy leghemoglobin carries the heme molecule in the same way a very similar protein, myoglobin, carries heme in muscle tissue (meat).
 Myoglobin is just one of the thousands of different heme proteins we all consume safely in our diets every day.